awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

       }
     )
 ```
-After deploying the CDK stack, the document summarization workflow can be invoked using Graphql APIs.
-The API Schema details are present here - resources/gen-ai/aws-rag-appsync-stepfn-opensearch/schema.graphql.
+After deploying the CDK stack, the document summarization workflow can be invoked using GraphQL APIs.
+The API schema details are here: resources/gen-ai/aws-rag-appsync-stepfn-opensearch/schema.graphql.

 The code below provides an example of a mutation call and associated subscription to trigger a pipeline call and get status notifications: